alisimsekk/ReportingApi/README.md

 - Run the application:
 mvn spring-boot:run

+## Deployment

+The project has been deployed to Heroku is accessible at https://reporting-api-4b5d98d0e7da.herokuapp.com

 ## Usage
 Once the application is running, you can access the endpoints defined in the Reporting API documentation.